Programs & Services

 Our experienced mobile cleaning crews are well-trained, supervised, and insured.
 We perform custodial services at over 25 different churches, homes, offices, businesses, and government offices throughout Tioga County and the surrounding area.

 We currently have approximately 45 individuals with disabilities working in custodial services.

 To find out how to hire Partners In Progress cleaning and custodial services, call 570-662-7026.

-Highland Chocolates is located in Wellsboro, PA and currently provides vocational training and employment for twenty adults with disabilities who, along with 5 staff members, make and package the chocolates while learning valuable job skills.
+Highland Chocolates is located in Wellsboro, PA and currently provides vocational training and employment for up to twenty adults with disabilities who, along with staff members, make and package the chocolates while learning valuable job skills.